fedluc/qupled/docs/examples.rst

 .. literalinclude:: ../examples/initialGuessStls.py
    :language: python

-Here it's important to notice how the initial guess in the quantum schemes is assigned to the ``qInput`` field of the object used to describe the dielectric scheme.

 .. literalinclude:: ../examples/initialGuessQstls.py
    :language: python

-One should also pay attention to the fact the QSTLS-IET scheme requires to specify an initial guess for the auxiliary density response and the number of matsubara frequencies corresponding to such initial guess.
+One should pay attention to the fact the QSTLS-IET scheme requires to specify an initial guess for the auxiliary density response and the number of matsubara frequencies corresponding to such initial guess.
 These specifications can be skipped in all other schemes.